A is for adult conversation

 K is for Kip

 You don’t know what you’ve got until it’s gone.
 You’ve taken it for granted your whole life but once you become a parent, you won’t be able to think of much else.
+Lie ins will be something you look back on with fond memories.

 L is for lying